 That said, there's a catch.
-Millennials have grown up in an era where knowing their worth, chasing dreams, and being themselves is encouraged.
+The Millenial Workforce have grown up in an era where knowing their worth, chasing dreams, and being themselves is encouraged.
 Consequently, they strive to carve out their own definition of success and fulfillment, instead of bending society's prescribed notions.

 To gain and keep millennials in your workforce, you'll have to do more than provide a job.
-Things like career development, community building, and work-life balance will need to be high on your priorities list when it comes to managing millennials.
+Things like career development, community building, and work-life balance will need to be high on your priorities list when it comes to managing the millennial workforce.
 Here are a few traits of millennials you'll want to be aware of when it comes to attracting and retaining millennial talent:

 One of the most surprising millennial characteristics is their work ethic.
 Millennials also value ambition, self-development, and self-actualisation.
 You only have to look as far as the founders of Facebook, Snapchat, Canva, and WordPress to see this in action.
 However, millennials also want enough time to pursue interests outside of their careers.
 A study conducted by Comparably - a rewards and employer monitoring company - found that 60% and 32% of millennials surveyed prioritised career advancement and work-life balance as most important to them, respectively.